100+ Best Fundraising Ideas for Everyone in 2024

 102. Cycle Ride

-The participants should pledge to, upon signing up to the cycle ride, hit your set fundraising target.
+Participants can also pledge to help with fundraising by donating themselves or asking friends and family to give on their behalf.
 Don’t forget to give your riders plenty of tips and ideas to help you reach your goal!

 Fundraising Potential: +++